 A few people have asked me to share some of my favorite yoga poses for running.
 Below are 6 yoga poses that I typically do after a run.
 They target the key muscles used for running and thus, the ones that are most likely in need of some love – hamstrings, calves, hip flexors, ankles and groin.

-Disclaimer: I am NOT a certified yoga instructor.
+Disclaimer: While I am a certified yoga instructor, I am not your yoga instructor.
 Please exercise caution and be mindful of your own body.
 These views are mine alone, based on my own experiences.
 Please use props such as blankets, a yoga block (or 2!) and/or a yoga strap as needed.
 Always consult a certified yoga instructor for additional guidance and assistance.

 After I come home from a run, one of the first poses I take is some form of standing forward fold to stretch out my hamstrings.
 One of my favorite variations is rag doll.
 Stand with your feet hip-width apart, bend over and grasp opposite elbows.
 Slightly bend your knees and let the weight of your arms and head fold you over.
 This is a great pose for your hamstrings and it helps to loosen your back.